 Based in the stunningly beautiful Slocan Valley of BC, HOLLY HYATT is a vocalist, songwriter, acoustic and electric bass player who has spent the past fourteen years performing in the blues and roots duo, Holly and Jon.
-Now, she is set to take on the music world alone with her first solo effort “River Flows” which debuted in the fall of 2018.
+She is now set to take on the music world as a solo artist with her debut album release, “Wild Heart”.
+"I am so excited about the songs on this album.
+They are really soulful, funky and fun, with themes of positivity, love and global empowerment throughout.
+I listen to the album and instantly feel happy.
+These are the songs I was born to sing!”

 Holly began singing, performing and songwriting at an early age.
 "My Dad was a professional musician, so I was brought up in a very musical environment.
 Some of my earliest memories are of traveling with him on the road, loading lots of gear and falling asleep to the sounds of his band playing late into the night."
 After taking her craft to coffee houses, bars, festivals and concerts - and even schools (where she went on to complete the Selkirk College Contemporary Music Program) - Holly then hit the road with Holly and Jon.
 They released four critically acclaimed albums, which were all co-produced by Holly.
-Their 2016 release “Shufflin’ The Blues” was #1 on the RMR acoustic blues charts, and their third album, “1929” received international radio airplay, and was included in the top 10 best Canadian Blues albums of 2012.
+Their 2016 release “Shufflin’ The Blues” was #1 on the RMR acoustic blues charts and their third album, “1929” received international radio airplay and was included in the top 10 best Canadian Blues albums of 2012.
+Her 2019 release “Wild Heart” received Canadian and International radio airplay, ranked #4 on the RMR soul blues charts and received praise from music publications around the world.

-Her foray into the world of the solo artist has proved fruitful thus far with her demo version of the track “So Close” being nominated for “Song of the Year” at the 2017 Kootenay Music Awards.
-She continues to grow as a songwriter and performer and has shared the stage with The Brubreck Brothers, jazz pianist Taylor Eigisti, Sonny Rhodes, Russell Jackson, Roy Forbes and Linda McCrea.
+She continues to grow as a songwriter and performer and has shared the stage with The Brubreck Brothers, jazz pianist Taylor Eigisti, Sonny Rhodes, Russell Jackson, Roy Forbes and Linda McCrea and has played on shows with the likes of Colin James, Ruthie Foster, The Trews, Dirty Dozen Brass Band and The Black Heritage Singers, among others.
 Holly has also been the opening act for Carlos Del Junco, Leon Russell, The Golden State Lonestar Revue, JW-Jones and worked on the promotion team for Merle Haggard's 2004 Canadian tour.

 “Holly is one of the most promising young female emerging blues singers on the scene today and can look forward to a long and rewarding career in the music industry”.